LPB8479/TagScript-IntelliSense--ahk-/README.md

 # TagScript-IntelliSense-(AutoHotkey)
 #### Made by Asty`#8926 and LPB#8479
 An AutoHotkey script to aid in writing custom commands for Carl-bot using TagScript.
-Works in any program you want.
+Works in any program you want - not limited to coding workspaces.
 ##### ⚠ IMPORTANT: This system uses AutoHotkey, which only works on Windows devices.

 ### Features: